Moustafaa91/EquipmentRentalShop/README.md

 ### Prerequisites

-To start build the project you  need to make sure you installed:
+To start build the project make sure of the following:
-* Make sure that .Net framework 4.5 installed
+* .Net framework 4.5 installed
 * Unity package for applying DI
   - it should be installed in project, and in case it's not you can simply installed with the following command in Package Manager Console at visual studio ```Install-Package Unity.Mvc3``` to project [EquipmentsRental]
   * log4net package for Logging